javacyde/Jazz/DOCS.md

 - `(`: Start reading procedure to stack index of proc stack
 - `)`: Procedure end
 - `:`: Call procedure at current stack index of proc stack
-- `;`: Call procedure at current stack index of proc stack in temporary matrix with permanent memory carried over
+- `;`: Call procedure at current stack index of proc stack in temporary matrix with permanent memory and direction of flow carried over
 <!-- TODO -->
 **Permanent Memory:**
 - `@`: Copy stack index of memory register to current cell